 When the firewall is disabled, it will be OK for accessing in/out Internet, and the router will support PPTP packet and IP Sec Packet for passing through.
 Yet, when the firewall is enabled with choosing Low, Medium or High, your system will follow the rule listed on the table of default policies for managing the access in/out Internet to forward packet.
 If you found some software cannot work properly while enabling firewall, but can work while disabling firewall, you have to select Advance (User define) to configure the policies manually by setting mapping protocol (TCP, UDP) and port number.
-And set the Direction in Bound as Allow or Block, out Bound as Allow.
+And set the Direction in Bound as Allow or Block, Out Bound as Allow.

 To have a user define firewall setting, please select Advanced (User Define) firewall and click Apply.
-A button named Create a new filtering rule will appear.
-Click on the Create a new filtering rule button.
+There are two selections for packet filtering rules appeared to ask you choosing one.
+Please choose the one you want and click Configure.